 Herbal remedies have been used in every culture since the beginning of recorded history.
 Chinese Medicine has a long documented history of case studies, applications of herbs, and theory.
-We draw from this body of work to accurately diagnose and dispense the appropriate formula for you.
-Additionally, we use herbs supplied by Evergreen Herbs and Legendary Herbs.
-We’ve chosen these for their high quality; in fact, you need an acupuncture license to purchase them.
+We draw from this immense body of work to accurately diagnose and dispense the appropriate formula for you.
+Additionally, we use herbs supplied by Classical Pearls, Evergreen Herbs and Legendary Herbs.
+We’ve chosen these three brands for their high quality; in fact, only someone with an acupuncture license can purchase them.

 HOW TO BOOK